 Part 9 — Remuneration of office-holders

-9.1 Remuneration of receiver (Corporations Act s.
+9.1.
+Remuneration of receiver (Corporations Act s.
 425(1)) (Form 16)

 (1) This rule applies to an application by a receiver of property of a corporation for an order under section 425(1) of the Corporations Act fixing the receiver’s remuneration.

-Note for this regulation:

-1 Under the Corporations Act s.
+Note 1: Under the Corporations Act s.
 425(2)(b), the Court may exercise its power to make an order fixing the remuneration of a receiver appointed under an instrument even if the receiver has died, or has ceased to act, before the making of the order or the application for the order.

-2. The amendment to the Corporations Act s.
+Note 2: The amendment to the Corporations Act s.
 425 made by the Corporations Amendment (Insolvency) Act 2007 of the Commonwealth applies in relation to a receiver appointed on or after 31 December 2007 — see Corporations Act s.
 1480(5).

 (2) At least 21 days before filing an originating process, or interlocutory process, seeking the order, the receiver must serve a notice in accordance with Form 16 of the receiver’s intention to apply for the order, and a copy of any affidavit on which the receiver intends to rely, on the following persons —